bioXgeo/geodiv/cran-comments.md

 There was 1 NOTE:

 Uses the superseded package: 'snow (>= 0.4-3).'
 We use 'parallel' for all parallel operations, but 'parallel' depends on 'snow for some functions.
-We now include 'snow' because a user reported that it showed up as a warning during installation.
+We include 'snow' because a user reported that it showed up as a warning during installation.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.